Art & craft for charity

 Listed below are artists and crafters who have donated some of their work or other handmade items or supplies to made4aid, with links to their websites or shops, where possible.

 We really appreciate ongoing donations from : Tanya of Pomme de Jour who donates vintage fabric items; Sue who runs two Etsy shops, Mimzical Makes and Mimzical Printables and donates handmade jewellery and accessories, and mixed media work; Linda Ann, who makes bags, other sewn items and Christmas stockings; Amelia, who has donated handmade ceramic jewellery.
 Amelia now runs a Button Candy selling group on facebook.
+Megan is donating some hand sewn embroidery and applique items, and also sells her work via her website, raising funds for the BBC Children in Need fund.

 We have also had lovely items made and donated by : Doff, Lucilia, Yoz-Gang, Wendy, Mandy, Olga, Rhonda, Lynn, Naomi, Emma and Barb, Graham Smith, Amanda Howard, Woo, Jasmine, Janyce, Pat Naylor, Toby Attrill, Neil Graham, Jillian, Linda, Rose Kaffenberger, Nicole, who runs Knitting for Charity , Lynda, Ericka Jewell, Amy Lazett, and Joan.
 Also from Susan Sanford , Ati from Norway, Jo, Wendy, whose Etsy shop is modernandvintage, Molly of patchworkpath, Adrianna, Tangerine Blossom, and Claire Leggatt.
 Thanks to Katie, Caitlin and EdmissionUK for cash donations (January 2011).